 Mysore Narasimhachar Srinivas (1916-1999) was a pioneer in Indian sociology and social anthropology.
-Finishing his MA under G. S. Ghurye in Bombay, he moved to Oxford for PhD, supervised by Radcliffe-Brown and
+Finishing his Master of Arts (M.A) under G. S. Ghurye in Bombay, he moved to Oxford for PhD, supervised by Radcliffe-Brown and Evans Pritchard.

-Evans Pritchard.
 In 1951, Srinivas returned to India and joined the University of Baroda to head their new Department of Sociology.
-He also founded the department of sociology in Delhi University.
+He also founded the Department of Sociology in Delhi University.
 Srinivas patterned both these departments to integrate both Social Anthropology and Sociology.

 As a strong advocate of field-based research in Indian sociology, he was able to reframe and develop new concepts, especially with respect to the persistence and transformation of caste in India.
 Born in a Brahmin family and brought up in Mysore, his field of research focused on religion and caste especially in the regions of Mysore and Coorg.
-Caste in India, especially in South India, had dominated his research and shaped his finding and observation on the Caste system.
+Caste in India, especially in South India, had dominated his research and shaped his finding and observation on the caste system.
 He developed a strong fieldwork tradition in India through his PhD students.